 the original scalable Hoard (git:d880f72) allocator by Emery Berger ,

 Any benchmarks ending in

-N run on all processors in parallel.
+N run on all 32 logical cores in parallel.

 Results are averaged over 10 runs and reported relative